Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Harvest: late tomatoes (often through October), peppers, squash

-Plant: garlic (October), strawberries (September-October)
+Plant: garlic (October), strawberries (September through October)

-November-December: Mild Winter
+November through December: Mild Winter

 Direct seed: greens, peas, fava beans